newjersey/navigator.business.nj.gov/web/roadmaps/tasks/apply-for-shop-license.md

 id: "apply-for-shop-license"
 name: "Apply for a Cosmetology Shop License"
 callToActionLink: "https://www.njconsumeraffairs.gov/cos/Pages/applications.aspx"
-callToActionText: "Apply for My Shop License"
+callToActionText: "Apply for My Cosmetology Shop License"
 ---

 The New Jersey Board of Cosmetology and Hairstyling requires that new shops, relocated shops, or shops that have transferred ownership obtain a license with the New Jersey Division of Consumer Affairs.